Friday, December 26, 2014

 Check Out 2014's Argentine Product Pricing Comparison

 So the international rumor mill suggests that Argentina’s economy is hitting an all-time low.
-So I decided to do a bit of pricing comparison with products I spot-checked last year versus the actual cost today.
+So I decided to do a bit of pricing comparison with products I spot-checked last year versus the actual cost as of this year, which is 2014.
 Have the prices dropped?
 Do they ever in any part of the world?
 The answer would be no. However, are things really that drastic?
 Let’s find out.

 On July 29th, 2014, the cost of the US dollar in Argentine pesos was: 8.19